ashwinvis/phd-thesis/chapter_00_0_swe_toy_model.md

 <!--  -->
 Prior to this study the $k^{-3}$ scaling was well-known [@Charney1971] and explained using theories for two-dimensional turbulence theory [@Kraichnan1967].
-However the theoretical explanation for \mfivethird mesoscale spectra and the direction of energy cascade has remained an unsettled debate for several decades  [@kitamura_energy_2010; @vallgren_possible_2011-1].
+However the theoretical explanation of \mfivethird mesoscale spectra and the direction of energy cascade has remained an unsettled debate for several decades  [@kitamura_energy_2010; @vallgren_possible_2011-1].
 Two hypotheses -- one suggesting a forward energy cascade [@Dewan:1979] and another